Okipa/laravel-table/README.md

 <h3 id="table-activateRowsNumberDefinition">activateRowsNumberDefinition</h3>

-> Override the default rows number selection activation status.
+> Override the default rows number definition activation status.
 > Calling this method displays a rows number input that enable the user to choose how much rows to show.
-> The default rows number selection activation status is managed by the `config('laravel-table.behavior.activate_rows_number_definition')` value.
+> The default rows number definition activation status is managed by the `config('laravel-table.behavior.activate_rows_number_definition')` value.

 **Note:**`